rkwan05/rkwan05/README.md

 👋 Hi!
 I'm Rachel, computer Science student @ the University of Toronto who is excited to share my passion for Computer Science with others!

-Passionate about front-end development (React, Angular, Flutter, Javascript/Typescript), striving to create innovative products to aid others.
+Passionate about development (React, Angular, Flutter, Javascript/Typescript), striving to create innovative products to aid others.
 I am able to learn quickly and pick up new languages!

 - 📫 rkwan.hy@gmail.com